Learning Outcomes

 MBE Syllabus

-- Identify strict liability for harm caused by wild and certain domestic animals.
+- Strict liability for harm caused by wild animals and domestic animals with known dangerous propensities.

-- Distinguish strict liability from negligence and nuisance.
+- Distinguishing strict liability from negligence, nuisance, and intentional torts.

-- Understand the limits of strict liability and the requirement of causation.
+- Understanding the scope of strict liability and the requirement that the harm result from the specific dangerous aspect of the activity or animal.

 Test Your Knowledge